 Summerside is a city of about 15,000 situated on a peninsula – the narrowest part of the Island.
 It is on the south side, the “summer side” of PEI on beautiful Bedeque Bay.
 From some points in Summerside one can see Malpeque Bay on the north side of PEI.

-As a ship enters the harbour it passes Indian Head Lighthouse, one of the Island’s most unique lighthouses, set out a kilometer from MacCallum’s Point on a concrete foundation in the bay.
+As a ship enters the harbour it passes the Indian Head Lighthouse, one of the Island’s most unique lighthouses, set out a kilometer from MacCallum’s Point on a concrete foundation in the bay.
 A breakwater shelters ships as they enter the harbour.
-Within the harbour an excellent marina shares a venue with the curling club, the only one of its kind anywhere.
-Also evident at a glance is Spinnakers’ Landing, a colourful summertime shopping village, designed like a fishing village, which beckons tourists to Summerside.
+Upon entering the harbour you’ll be greeted by a curling & yacht club on the marina.
+At first glance you’ll also see Spinnakers’ Landing, a colourful waterfront marketplace designed on a traditional fishing-village theme.

 We are proud of our heritage in Summerside, and we have a number of museums and cultural centres just a short distance from the harbour.
 Culture Summerside operates five heritage sites in Summerside, including two heritage homes, a genealogy centre, Bishop’s Machine Shop, and the International Fox Museum and Hall of Fame.
 Holman’s Ice Cream Parlour also offers guided walking tours of the historic downtown district seasonally..